Shen-Language/shen-sources/doc/extensions/features.md

 ## How to use

-Ports that want to support conditional expansion based on features have to call the initialization function `shen.x.features.initialize` with a list of symbols representing the features it provides.
+Ports that want to support conditional expansion based on features have to call the initialization function `shen.x.features.initialise` with a list of symbols representing the features it provides.
 As a minimum, the list should contain at least one symbol that uniquely identifies the port.